Vedza/NitroSniperGo/README.md

   "blacklist_servers": [
     "727880228696457325",
     "727888218646457612"
-  ] // IDs of servers you don't want the giveaway joiners to work on }
+  ] // IDs of servers you don't want the giveaway joiner to work on }
 ```